reubenharry/physics/docs/physics/statisticalphysics.md

     It is important to note that statistical physics often involves very large systems (e.g. a system of $10^{23}$ particles), but doesn't need to.
 It makes total sense to consider a distribution over a single particle system.
 It is just that many common results do not hold in this situation, but all the ensembles are defined exactly the same.

+!!!
+Note

+    The language in which statistical physics is usually expressed is frequentist.
+That is, an ensemble is described as being "many copies of a system".
+The Bayesian way to think, followed here, is not to think of many systems, but just to think about uncertainty about a single system.

 ## Equilibrium statistical physics (thermodynamics)